 Earning a Master’s in Aeronautics/Aviation gives you access to more than just the skies above us.
 You’ll be equipped with the skills to shape our future.
 There are careers waiting for you in all sorts of areas within this sector.
 You can apply your education to manufacturing, engineering, safety, public education, management, and more.

 The most popular application for this degree is in Aeronautical Engineering.
 With this degree under your belt, you can work on NASA shuttles, Tesla vehicles, regional transportation systems, and more.
-Regardless of where you apply your skills, this degree will deepen your understanding of the entire scope of aeronautics and aviation.
+Degree programs in aeronautics and aviation broaden one’s understanding of all elements of the field.
+These degrees can help you in multiple jobs.

 What are the requirements for a Master’s in Aeronautics/Aviation?